tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"In the marketplace, tri-image, such as LNMP, Discuz and Zhujibao, are released", "name":"Virtual Machines Tri-image is released",
+		"introduce":"In the marketplace, tri-image, such as LNMP, Discuz and Zhujibao, are released", "name":"Virtual Machines Tri-image Is Released",
 		"description":"When the Virtual Machines create and rebuild the system, tri-image in the marketplace can be selected directly.
 Note: The Virtual Machines created by the image in the marketplace do not support the operation of \"Create Image\" and \"Virtual Machines Backup\".", "id":108
 	},
 	{
-		"introduce":"The release of the trial version enables the creation of Bucket as well as uploading, downloading and management of Object on the console", "name":"Cloud storage in trial version is online", "description":"The release of the trial version enables the creation of Bucket as well as uploading, downloading and management of Object on the console", "id":109
+		"introduce":"The release of the trial version enables the creation of Bucket as well as uploading, downloading and management of Object on the console", "name":"Cloud Storage in Trial Version Is Online", "description":"The release of the trial version enables the creation of Bucket as well as uploading, downloading and management of Object on the console", "id":109
 	},
 	{
-		"introduce":"Operations, such as Copy and Move, etc. can be performed to the Object, besides external link can be generated and can be visited through the external link", "name":"Support the features, such as Copy, Move and external link, etc.", "description":"Operations, such as Copy and Move, etc. can be performed to the Object, besides external link can be generated and the Object can be visited through the outside chain", "id":110
+		"introduce":"Operations, such as Copy and Move, etc. can be performed to the Object, besides external link can be generated and can be visited through the external link", "name":"Support The Features, Such as Copy, Move And External Link, Etc.", "description":"Operations, such as Copy and Move, etc. can be performed to the Object, besides external link can be generated and the Object can be visited through the outside chain", "id":110
 	},
 	{
-		"introduce":"Cloud storage access to CDN, providing CDN access domain name for content access acceleration", "name":"CDN acceleration is accessed",
+		"introduce":"Cloud storage access to CDN, providing CDN access domain name for content access acceleration", "name":"CDN Acceleration Is Accessed",
 		"description":"Cloud storage access to CDN, providing CDN access domain name for content access acceleration", "id":111
 	},